Click on

 |

-Merlin Valve New (pg1 Pwr)
+Merlin Valve New

 These appear to be old new

-stock unused Merlin Valves we have four available, there are
+stock unused Merlin Valves we have four available.
+There are

 used ones listed lower down on this page.